sarkarchandan/scicatlivedemo/notebooks/README.md

 ## High-level Requirement

-- Register a proposal before beam time along with details of the samples and trays for QR Code Management.
+- Register metadata for proposal before beam time along with details of the samples and trays for QR Code Management.
-- During beamtime dataset is acquired for samples and associated with the proposal.
+- During beam time dataset would be acquired for each sample, listed with the proposal.

 ```mermaid
 erDiagram